Variance reduction for additive functional of Markov chains via martingale representations: Setup

-where $\left(Z_{p}\right)_{p\geq1}$ is an i.i.d.\ sequence of $d$-dimensional standard Gaussian random vectors.
-If ${\mu=\frac{\nabla U}{2}}$ for some continuously differentiable function $U,$ then Markov chain~\eqref{eq:chain} can be used to approximately sample from the density

-provided that \(\int_{\mathbb{R}^{d}} \rme^{-U(x)}\,\rmd x\) is finite.
-This method is usually referred to as Unadjusted Langevin Algorithm (ULA).
-In fact the Markov chain~\eqref{eq:chain} arises as the Euler-Maruyama discretization of the Langevin diffusion

-with nonnegative time steps $(\gamma_p)_{p\ge1}$, and, under mild technical conditions, the latter Langevin diffusion admits $\pi$ of~\eqref{eq:stationary_distr} as its unique invariant distribution; see \cite{dalalyan2017theoretical} and \cite{durmus:moulines:2017}. \end{example} \begin{example}[Metropolis-Adjusted Langevin Algorithm] The Metropolis-Hastings algorithm associated with a target density \(\pi\) requires the choice of a sequence of conditional densities \((q_p)_{p\geq 1}\) also called proposal or candidate kernels.
-The transition from the value of the Markov chain \(X_p\) at time \(p\) and its value at time \(p + 1\) proceeds via the following transition step:

-Then, as shown in Metropolis et al.~\cite{metropolis1953equation}, this transition is reversible with respect to \(\pi\) and therefore preserves the stationary density \(\pi\).
-If \(q_p\) have a wide enough support to eventually reach any region of the state space \(\mathcal{X}\) with positive mass under \(\pi\), then this transition is irreducible and $\pi$ is a maximal irreducibility measure \cite{mengersen:tweedie:1996}.
+Otherwise, set $X^{x}_{p+1}=X^{x}_p$. \end{enumerate} This transition is reversible with respect to \(\pi\) and therefore preserves the stationary density \(\pi\); see \cite[Chapter~2]{moulines2018}.
+If $q$ has a wide enough support to eventually reach any region of the state space with positive mass under \(\pi\), then this transition is irreducible and $\pi$ is a maximal irreducibility measure \cite{mengersen:tweedie:1996}.
 The Metropolis-Adjusted Langevin algorithm (MALA) takes \eqref{eq:chain} as proposal, that is,